 Neahkahnie Mountain Poetry Prize,

-The contest judge this year is Lauren Mallett, the second place winner of last year’s Neahkahnie Mountain Poetry Prize.
+The contest judge this year was Lauren Mallett, the second place winner of 2022’s Neahkahnie Mountain Poetry Prize.
 She earned her MFA and was the Assistant Director of Creative Writing at Purdue University.
 Her recent writing appears in Poetry Northwest, Puerto del Sol, The Seventh Wave, The Night Heron Barks, Sprung Formal, and other journals.
 She serves on the Oregon Poetry Association’s Board of Directors.
 Lauren is the Student Contest Chair of Cascadia, an online anthology and contest for Oregon’s young poets.
 She is the recipient of a 2021-2022 Cannon Beach Arts Artist Grant.
 Lauren teaches at Warrenton High School.

 Wonder Garden Poetry Post